Sean-Peterson/PTFC/README.md

   * **Angular2**: Angular2 is a JavaScript framework for creating web applications.
   * **Typescript**: Typescript is a free and open-source programming language developed and maintained by Microsoft.
 It is a strict superset of JavaScript, and adds optional static typing and class-based object-oriented programming to the language.
   * **npm**: A NodeJS package manager.
 You can use it to install node programs.
 Also, if you use it in development, it makes it easier to specify and link dependencies.
+  * **bower**: bower js is used for managing front end components like html, css, js etc.

 ## Further help